activehigh/Atl.GenericRepository/README.md

 }
 ```

-## Sixth, Create the repository and use it.
+## 6. Create the repository and use it.

 ```
 Repository = new Repository<int>(idGenerator, ContextFactory, new DefaultSystemClock(), null);